mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

  - Priority:
-   Messages have a "niceness" -- a priority among other messages sent over the same Message Carrier in an unbounded hierarchy most naturally represented as a non-negative integer.
+   Messages have a "niceness" -- a priority among other messages sent over the same Carrier in an unbounded hierarchy most naturally represented as a non-negative integer.
 By default, Messages are in niceness class 0, or highest priority.
 Niceness class 1 Messages will yield to niceness class 0 Messages sent over the same Carrier, class 2 to class 1, and so on.
 Niceness may be